Tel Megiddo National Park in northern Israel allows seeing the remains of the ancient city Megiddo (Armageddon).

 It is a big storage house (height: 7 meters, diameter:11 meters).
 It has two sets of stairs (you can see one of them in the photo).

 A broad view of the storage house:

 During excavation, researchers found remains of wheat among the wall stones.
 That led them to believe that this was storage for grain.
 At this size, you can store 1,000 tonnes of grain.

 The storage was probably built by one of the last Israeli kings, and some believe it was made together with the stables to supply food for horses.

 The Temple area from another side:

 Overview of the Jezreel Valley.

-Remains of an office building from the Israelite period (#11):
+Here are the remains of an office building from the Israelite period (#11).

 Remains of a residential house from the Israelite period (#13):

-And this is the southern stables (#16).
-Actually, in the photo you can see a part of the stables and the entrance to it:
+And these are the southern stables (#16).
+Actually, in the photo, you can see a part of the stables and the entrance to it: